Richter Grant Program

 Tribal music in Ghana… White Sox spring training in Tucson, Arizona… dispute resolution in China and Japan… economics education in Russia since the end of the Cold War.

-This highly unusual program awards grants to encourage individual student research.
-Grants of up to $5,000 allow students to pursue projects that otherwise would not be feasible.
-During the 2011-2012 academic year, North Central undergraduates, across academic disciplines, were awarded grants totaling nearly $40,000.
+This program awards grants to encourage individual student research.
+Grants of up to $5,000 provide students the funding to pursue research projects in locations around the world that otherwise would not be feasible.
+During the 2012-2013 academic year, North Central undergraduates, across academic disciplines, were awarded grants totaling nearly $40,000.

 North Central’s participation in the Richter Grant Program began in 1977 through funding from The Paul K. and Elizabeth Cook Richter Trusts.
 Since that time, hundreds of North Central students have used these grants to travel across the U.S. and around the world to pursue their research interests.